 Pages: 80 Size: 6x9

-Visceral and brimming with vitality, the collection of poems in Premonitions reverberates with the voice of a woman on a secluded farm, confronting her emotional and physical isolation.
+Visceral and brimming with vitality, the poems in Premonitions reverberate with the voice of a woman on a secluded farm, confronting her emotional and physical isolation.
 Drawing on her own experience as a daughter of a third-generation fruit farmer, Elizabeth Schmuhl gives readers a fresh and powerful perspective on what it means to be alive.

 Premonitions will turn the reader inward, encouraging the examination of the small details of life and a growing acceptance of the perpetual turmoil and uncertainty of existence despite our own desire to find a firm footing.
 This volume will be prized by lovers of contemporary poetry and literature alike.